 1. Flip low-priced items from retail stores

-First, go to a retail store such as Walmart.
-Next, begin scanning the shelves using your Amazon seller app—or any other scanning app you prefer.
-Finally, try to find items you can purchase cheaply so you can resell them on Amazon.
+Go to a retail store such as Walmart and begin scanning the shelves using your Amazon seller app—or any other scanning app you prefer—and try to find items you can purchase for cheap to resell them on Amazon.
 This is called retail arbitrage.

-A great thing about using the Amazon seller app is that it will show you how many sellers are on the listing.
-It will also show you if there are any FBA offers; look for listings without any FBA offers.
-That way, you won’t be competing against an FBA seller for the Buy Box.
+A great thing about using the Amazon seller app is that it will show you how many sellers are on the listing as well as if there are any FBA offers.
+Look for listings without any FBA offers; that way, you won’t be competing against an FBA seller for the Buy Box.

 Have any used books lying around your house?
 Scan those as well and see what they’re selling for on Amazon!
 (P.S.
 Books are very cheap to ship!)

-I know this sounds easier said than done.
-The point, though, is to just find cheap items you can flip quickly and ship yourself to meet this requirement.
+I know this sounds easier said than done but the point is to just find cheap items you can quickly flip and ship yourself to meet this requirement.
 Even if you only break even, it’ll be worth having the ability to merchant-fulfill toys during the last few weeks of the holiday season.